rverdile/zest/release/docs/ContentCollectionVersionsApi.md

 )

 func main() {
-    upload := "upload_example" // string | An uncommitted upload that may be turned into the artifact of the content unit. (optional) repository := "repository_example" // string | A URI of a repository the new content unit should be associated with. (optional) file := os.NewFile(1234, "some_file") // *os.File | An uploaded file that may be turned into the artifact of the content unit. (optional) artifact := "artifact_example" // string | Artifact file representing the physical content (optional) expectedName := "expectedName_example" // string | The name of the collection. (optional) expectedNamespace := "expectedNamespace_example" // string | The namespace of the collection. (optional) expectedVersion := "expectedVersion_example" // string | The version of the collection. (optional)
+    file := os.NewFile(1234, "some_file") // *os.File | An uploaded file that may be turned into the artifact of the content unit. (optional) artifact := "artifact_example" // string | Artifact file representing the physical content (optional) upload := "upload_example" // string | An uncommitted upload that may be turned into the artifact of the content unit. (optional) repository := "repository_example" // string | A URI of a repository the new content unit should be associated with. (optional) expectedName := "expectedName_example" // string | The name of the collection. (optional) expectedNamespace := "expectedNamespace_example" // string | The namespace of the collection. (optional) expectedVersion := "expectedVersion_example" // string | The version of the collection. (optional)

     configuration := openapiclient.NewConfiguration()
     apiClient := openapiclient.NewAPIClient(configuration)
-    resp, r, err := apiClient.ContentCollectionVersionsApi.ContentAnsibleCollectionVersionsCreate(context.Background()).Upload(upload).Repository(repository).File(file).Artifact(artifact).ExpectedName(expectedName).ExpectedNamespace(expectedNamespace).ExpectedVersion(expectedVersion).Execute()
+    resp, r, err := apiClient.ContentCollectionVersionsApi.ContentAnsibleCollectionVersionsCreate(context.Background()).File(file).Artifact(artifact).Upload(upload).Repository(repository).ExpectedName(expectedName).ExpectedNamespace(expectedNamespace).ExpectedVersion(expectedVersion).Execute()
     if err != nil {
         fmt.Fprintf(os.Stderr, "Error when calling `ContentCollectionVersionsApi.ContentAnsibleCollectionVersionsCreate``: %v\n", err)
         fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)